Logo DesignBrandingClient Resources

 4 – Check out the Competition

-Since most of the strategy is sorted in the previous step, the final research lies in competitive analysis.
+Since most of the strategy is sorted in the previous step, the final research is competitive analysis.

 The purpose behind this is quite simple.
 You want your client's logo design to be unique from something already existing.